 What are the real risks involved in the market?

-Although stock market is safe for a long term investor, however there are few risks involved in the market.
-Here are the real risks that every investors should be aware of.
-These are those risks that turns out to be a wealth destroyer for most of the investors:
+Although stock market is safe for a long term investor, however, there are a few risks involved in the market.
+Here are the real risks that every investor should be aware of.
+These are those risks that turn out to be a wealth destroyer for most of the investors: